How Single Point Mooring (SPM) Offshore Operation Works?

 - Ability to handle extra large vessels

-- Doesn’t require ships to come to the port and thus save fuel and time
+- Doesn’t require ships to come to the port and thus saves fuel and time

 - Ships with high drafts can be moored easily

-- Large quality of cargo can be easily handled
+- Large quality cargo can be easily handled

 The offshore-anchored loading buoy is divided into different parts having dedicated functionality.

-Mooring and anchoring system, buoy body and product transfer system are the main parts of the SPM.
+Mooring and anchoring systems, buoy bodies and product transfer systems are the main parts of the SPM.

 The product transfer system is located at the heart of the mooring buoy.
 The system transfers products to the tanker from the Pipeline End and Manifold (PLEM) (geostatic location) located on the seabed.
 Flexible hoses known as risers connect the subsea pipelines to the buoy’s product transfer system.
-The buoy is connected to the tankers using floating hose strings, which are provided with breakaway couplings ( A special type of coupling with a break point which will break at a pre-determined break load, activating internals valves which will automatically close at both ends and prevent further release of products.) to prevent oil spills.
+The buoy is connected to the tankers using floating hose strings, which are provided with breakaway couplings ( A particular type of coupling with a breakpoint which will break at a predetermined break load, activating internal valves which will automatically close at both ends and prevent further release of products.) to prevent oil spills.

-General overview on how single point mooring (SPM) system works
+General overview of how single point mooring (SPM) system works

 - The tanker ship is moored to the buoy for loading or unloading of cargo.